FORMAT & RULES

 Six Team Cross-over Divisions

 Divisions will consist of two groups of three teams.
 Each team in a group will play the three teams in the opposite group for a total of three matches.
-The top two teams in the overall division standings will meet in a Final.
+For U9-U10, final standings shall be determined by the total points accumulated during this round-robin play.
+There will be no Final.
+For U11-U19, the top two teams in the overall division standings will meet in a Final.

 Eight Team Divisions